 The University of North Carolina – Chapel Hill has more than 40 residence halls and apartments divided into 3 on-campus neighborhoods.
 Each year, more than 8,500 students are housed by the school.
 All first-time, first-year students at UNC at Chapel Hill are required to live on campus.

 Is UNC safe?

-There have been over 900 reported safety-related crimes of campus in 2017 Chapel Hill itself has its good and bad neighborhoods, but overall its crime rate is lower than North Carolina’s & The united States.
+There have been over 900 reported safety-related crimes on campus in one year Chapel Hill itself has its good and bad neighborhoods, but overall its crime rate is lower than average in North Carolina.

 - SAT (Math): 672

 - ACT: 30